 Many of us have seen tweetables used on blog posts, but not always sure what they are about.
 I’ve seen them, but wasn’t exactly sure what they were used for or how they helped a blog writer.
 Many times, I’ve found myself afraid to click on them because they looked too much like an advertisement.
-Because of this belief, I just avoided them, and instead shared any post that I liked by using the regular Twitter share button that was found on the particular blog.
+Because of this belief, I just avoided them, and instead shared any post that I liked by using the regular Twitter share button that was found on the particular blog post.

 But after I accidently found out what they were called, I was able to research them and discover what they were really all about.
-I have since come to realized just how useful and powerful they can be if used properly.
+I have since come to realize just how useful and powerful they can be if used properly.
 So, I wrote this blog post to share with you some of the information I have learned about tweetables.

 A. What Is A Tweetable?

 It’s a short statement, quote, sentence, or comment that can be embedded into a blog post.
 It’s designed, or formatted, in such a way that the reader can click on your quote, and it will be immediately shared on that person’s Twitter feed.